1wheel/roadtolarissa/source/_posts/2015-06-07-stacked-bump-chart.markdown

 ##Taking a break

 While its starting to look nice, our chart isn't quite showing the number of time great players active at a given time.
 Jordan and Magic took breaks ... .
-These periods of activity and inactively
+These periods of activity and inactively can be represented by an array of player segments with start and stop years for each segment.

 ```javascript
 var playerSegments = [